woodycal/pico-secure-delivery-box/README.md

 ![Box image 3](Building-box/layout.jpg)

 Please note I'm not a professional programmer -  I'm a beginner hobbyist!
 This is designed to be simple and easy to understand with potential to grow.
 I originally wanted cameras and a keypad, but realistically delivery drivers just want to drop your parcel off as quickly as possible, so a drop box is more realistic.
-I will be implementing a schedule in future updates.
+I have for now implemented schedule functions into a tkinter app please refer their if its a function you need.
+Reason for this is that i already have an alarm system setup in tkinter for some barns quite far away from the house with a client server communication.

+Detailed guide how to use tkinter client [Click here](picotkinter/README.md)

+Detailed guide on how to build your own secure delivery box from scratch [Click here](Building-box/README.md)

 ## Item list: